Category » Positive Thinking

 Your Outlook on Aging

-Scientific research suggests that your outlook on aging can have an effect on multiple aspects of your actual aging process.
+Scientific research suggests that one’s outlook on aging can affect multiple aspects of one’s actual aging process.

 Consider this fascinating study performed by researchers at Yale University and published in The Journal of the American Medical Association.
-The main focus of the study: evaluating the effect that an elderly person’s views on aging have on their actual aging process.
+The main focus of the study is evaluating the effect that an elderly person’s views on aging have on their actual aging process.

 The researchers focused their efforts on monitoring four distinct facets of the aging process in their elderly subjects: